-The legacy reserve has been created to which legacy income received over and above the budgeted level can be added.
+Legacy income received over and above the budgeted level can be added to the legacy reserve.
 This reserve is available to draw down in future years if legacy income falls below budget and allows the charity to manage peaks and troughs for this unpredictable stream of income.